 All development tool integrations are configured under Settings > Product > Integrations.
 You need to be a product owner or administrator in Aha! to set up this integration.

 - Enter your GitHub username and click the Edit password link to enter your password or your GitHub Personal Token.
 A token is essential if you use two-factor authentication with your GitHub account.
 We recommend the use of a Personal Token.

 Note: We recommend using unique credentials wherever possible, as GitHub limits the number of tokens available for each implementation.
 This is also advisable for account security purposes.

 - If you are using GitHub Enterprise, enter your server URL.
 If you are not using GitHub Enterprise, leave the URL field empty.

 - After a short delay, you will be able to choose the repository that the issues will be created in.

 - Choose whether or not you wish to send Aha! status to labels in GitHub.

-- Enable the integration.
+- Click the checkbox to Enable the integration.

 - Test the integration by going to one of your features in Aha! and using the Send to GitHub Issues option in the Send dropdown on the features page.
 You should then look at your repository in GitHub and see that the feature (and any requirements) were properly copied to issues.